 Back to the 1800s

 There are many theories about what would happen if an EMP event occurred.
 The truth of the matter is that no one has a definite answer.
-Many experts speculate about the outcome of an EMP attack, but they have yet to come to a group consensus.
-While a consensus has yet to happen, many propose an electromagnetic pulse would send the country back to the 19th century—a time before there was wide use of and reliance upon electricity and electronic equipment.
+Many experts speculate about the outcome of an EMP attack.
+However, they have yet to come to a group consensus.
+While an agreement has yet to happen, many propose that an electromagnetic pulse would send the country back to the 19th century.
+Overnight, it would become a time before there was extensive use of and reliance upon electricity and electronic equipment.

-The effects on the power grid become complicated by the fact that in the event of truly extensive damage, replacement of damaged equipment would be difficult, if not nearly impossible.
+The effects on the power grid become complicated by the fact that in the event of pervasive damage, replacement of damaged equipment would be difficult, if not nearly impossible.
 For example, if factories are inoperable, how would replacement power grid equipment be manufactured?
 If vehicles are inoperable, how would replacement equipment be transported?
 So, in the worst-case scenario, clawing our way back from an EMP attack could prove difficult.
-Additionally, it could take a very long time, with time being measured in months and years.
+Additionally, it could take a very long time, with time exceeding days and weeks, and instead possibly turning into months and years.

 Chaos in the Streets